openmediavault/openmediavault-k8s-recipes/README.md

 | `armhf`       | `armv7l`, `linux/arm/v7`   |
 | `arm64`       | `aarch64`                  |

+The [architecture names](https://wiki.debian.org/SupportedArchitectures) are taken from Debian project.

 ## Section

 The `section` field in the `metadata.yaml` file is inspired by those that are used in Debian, e.g. `graphics`, `net` or `utils`.
 Get a full list [here](https://www.debian.org/doc/debian-policy/ch-archive.html#s-subsections).